Hutton72/api-documentation/Guides/unified-express-api-migration.md

 ## New Rate Information

-Calls that expose rates and rate information (`Express.Results`, `Express.Contract`, `Express.MultiContract`, `Express.Book`, and `Express.LookUp`) have been updated with several new pieces of information.
+Requests that expose rates and rate information (`Express.Results`, `Express.Contract`, `Express.MultiContract`, `Express.Book`, and `Express.LookUp`) have been updated with several new pieces of information.

 However, as multiple rate types are now available from a single endpoint, you may need to make business-level decisions based on some of the information below.

 ### Commission, Distribution, Payment, and Inventory Type

-Calls that expose rates and rate information (`Express.Results`, `Express.Contract`, `Express.MultiContract`, `Express.Book`, and `Express.LookUp`) have been updated to indicate the `commission_type`, `distribution_type`, `payment_type`, and the `inventory_type` to inform you of the style of commission, the distribution gating rules, when payment is due, and the underlying inventory, respectively.
+Requests that expose rates and rate information (`Express.Results`, `Express.Contract`, `Express.MultiContract`, `Express.Book`, and `Express.LookUp`) have been updated to indicate the `commission_type`, `distribution_type`, `payment_type`, and the `inventory_type` to inform you of the style of commission, the distribution gating rules, when payment is due, and the underlying inventory, respectively.

-You should review your existing implementation and business rules for any assumptions that may have been made in the past about only a single type of inventory appearing through the Express path.
+You should review your existing implementation and business rules for any assumptions that may have been made in the past, based on the single type of inventory returned through the legacy Express path.

 #### `commission_type`